 Time to act!

-The Office of Student Health Benefits is located at 312 College Ave, Suite A. Please visit their contact page for directions and contact information.
+The Office of Student Health Benefits is located at 110 Ho Plaza.
+Please visit their contact page for directions and contact information.
 Please see their website to find out more about the services they provide.

 Prophylactic (pre-exposure) immunization against rabies is mandatory for all veterinary students because of an increased risk of exposure to rabies in this area.
 The College requires that students be vaccinated either prior to enrollment or through the Cornell Health.
 The cost of the pre-exposure rabies vaccination series (3 shots, 1.0 ml.
 Intramuscular) is covered by your health insurance IF you are enrolled in the Cornell Student Health Insurance Plan (SHP or SHP-M).
 If you do not have the Cornell Student Health Plan you may still receive the vaccination series through Cornell Health for a fee.
-The cost of the series is $1068 (3 shots at $326 plus $30 handling fee per shot).
-This cost is paid by the student to University Health Services via bursar bill or credit card.
+The fees are paid by the student to University Health Services via bursar bill or credit card.

 If you plan on waiving the Cornell Student Health Plan, you may wish to look into the coverage and cost of the rabies vaccination series though your health insurance, prior to arriving at Cornell, If you have already received a pre-exposure or post-exposure vaccination series you must present written proof from the institution where the vaccines were administered.
 This should include the product type, route of administration, dose and dates of the series.
 You must bring this information with you to Orientation.